ZergLev/Telegram-Bot/README.md

 Requirements.

 It's not recommended to use Windows if you plan on collecting data, because Apache Superset doesn't have official support for it.
 So far, I haven't managed to launch data collection on Windows.
 Instead, you could use Linux or a virtual machine.
 Windows has another issue described at the end of this .md file.
+So far, Windows has zero merits over Linux in regard to this project.

 To use the bot you need either one of:
 1. Python 3 + Dialog Flow Framework (dff[telegram, stats])
 2. Docker with Docker-Compose (Can't use data collection in this mode right now, it's TBD in the future)

-Running the bot.
+Running the bot from Telegram-Bot directory:
 1. Directly with your python interpreter.

 In order for the bot to work, set the bot token environment variable to your bot token: